hibase/connectors-docs/docs/facebook/facebook-ads-insights-api-v4/index.md

 13. Copy the Access Token and store it safely (e.g. in a Password Manager)

-14. Copy-paste the token in _hibase_ when adding the Facebook
+14. Copy-paste the token in _hibase_ when adding the Facebook Ads Insights API connector